Kitsun3Sec/Kitsun3Shell/README.md

 # Kitsun3Shell
-Kitsun3Shell is a custom webshell to be used as backdoor.
+Kitsun3Shell is a custom webshell to be used as PoC.